amroatefelshafey/Pipelined-MIPS-Processor/README.md

-Design & Implementation of a pipelined classical MIPS Processor used in educational settings.
+Design & Implementation of a pipelined classical MIPS Processor.
+-
 The Processor implements the following instructions:

 1 - add
 2 - sub
 3 - multu
 4 - sll